ypjoshi18/ypjoshi18/README.md

 <h3 align="left">Languages and Tools:</h3>

-Programming Languages C, C++, Java, Python3, C#
-Web Application Tools JavaScript, HTML, CSS
-Database Skills MS SQL 2000, PL/SQL
-Cloud Technology Microsoft Azure Cloud
-Tools SQL-Server Management Studio, Microsoft Power-BI(Basic)
-Platforms Windows XP/Vista/2000, Linux
-Framework - Django, ASP.NET
+\section{Profile}
+Enthusiastic computer engineering graduate student with a strong background in various programming languages, including C, C++, Java, Python3, and C#.
+Proficient in web application development using JavaScript, HTML, and CSS.
+Experienced in database management with skills in MS SQL 2000 and PL/SQL.
+Familiar with cloud technologies, specifically Microsoft Azure Cloud.

+Adept at using tools such as SQL-Server Management Studio and possessing basic proficiency in Microsoft Power-BI.
+Experienced in working on multiple platforms, including Windows XP/Vista/2000 and Linux.
+Skilled in web development frameworks, with expertise in Django and ASP.NET.

+Continuously striving for improvement and adapting to new changes, with a demonstrated ability to contribute to team projects and a keen interest in data science and analysis.

 <h3 align="left">Reach me at:</h3>